42nd Regiment of Foot: French Revolutionary Wars

-During the Battle of Alexandria in 1801 a major in the regiment captured a standard from the French.
+The Battle of Aboukir allowed a bridgehead to be created as a prelude to the Battle of Alexandria thirteen days later on the 21st March 1801.
+The 42nd was commanded by Lt Colonel Alexander Stewart after the wounding of Lt Col James Stewart at Aboukir.
+During the Battle Major Stirling captured a standard from the French which he handed to Sergeant Sinclair who was later wounded and subsequently the standard was lost.

 They went on to besiege Cairo and then Alexandria in which the French forces were expelled from Egypt.

 Peninsular War

 The 1st battalion embarked for Portugal in August 1808 for service in the Peninsular War.
 At the Battle of Corunna in January 1809 it was a soldier of the 42nd Highlanders who carried the mortally wounded General Sir John Moore to cover, and six more who carried him to the rear, but only after he had witnessed the victory in which the stout defence of the Black Watch played a major part.
 Moore's army was evacuated from Spain and the 1st Battalion of the 42nd Highlanders went with them.

 As the 1st battalion left, the 2nd battalion was dispatched from Ireland to Spain for service in the Peninsular War.
 The 2nd battalion fought at the Battle of Bussaco in September 1810 before falling back to the Lines of Torres Vedras.
 The 2nd battalion fought with great distinction at the Battle of Fuentes de Oñoro in May 1811, the siege of Ciudad Rodrigo in January 1812 and the bloody siege of Badajoz in March 1812 before returning home to recruit.
 The 1st battalion returned to the Peninsula in time to fight in the Battle of Salamanca in July 1812, the siege of Burgos in September 1812 and the Battle of Vitoria in June 1813.
 It then pursued the French Army into France and fought at the Battle of the Pyrenees in July 1813, the Battle of Nivelle in November 1813 and the Battle of the Nive in December 1813 before seeing action at the Battle of Orthez in February 1814 and the Battle of Toulouse in April 1814.